 All patients admitted to the London Health Sciences Centre are asked about their wishes regarding life-support.
 When a patient is unable to tell us their wishes, we must rely on the Substitute Decision Maker to communicate the patient’s goals, wishes and beliefs.

 Most patients receive some form of life-support at the time of admission to CCTC.
 Life-support is any treatment that supports or replaces the function of one or more of the body organs.
-Examples include: medications to correct low blood pressure, mechanical ventilation, dialysis or feeding through a stomach tube.
+Examples include: medications to correct low blood pressure, mechanical ventilation, dialysis or feeding through a stomach tube or intravenous.

 A respiratory arrest (when the patient stops breathing) or a cardiac arrest (when the heart stops beating) are the two most serious medical emergencies.
 They both require urgent treatment.

 A respiratory arrest is treated by inserting a breathing tube into the windpipe and connecting the patient to a breathing machine.

 The treatment for a cardiac arrest includes Cardio-Pulmonary Resuscitation (or CPR).
 During CPR, members of the health care team will push firmly and quickly on the patient’s chest in an attempt to force blood to circulate through the body.
 Other treatments that may be required during a cardiac arrest include: the administration of powerful heart medications, the use of electrical shock (called defibrillation or cardioversion) or the use of a pacemaker.